 Travel

 Do you travel a lot?
-If so, you should consider if you want a dog who can travel well with you, or one you can provide accommodations for while you’re away.
-Whether you can hire a pet sitter, board your dog at a kennel or have friends or family help out depends on your budget and circumstances.
+If so, you should consider whether you want a dog who can travel well with you, or one you can provide accommodations for while you’re away.
+Deciding whether to hire a pet sitter, board your dog at a kennel or have friends or family help out depends on your budget and circumstances.
 If you’re looking for a travel buddy, it’s important to consider what type of travel you prefer.
 Should you get a dog that does well with air travel, or is a road trip buddy more your speed?
 Do you need a breed that will be welcome at pet-friendly hotels, or one that you can take camping?2

 Time and energy

-Some breeds need a lot of socialization, training and mental stimulation on a daily basis.
+Some breeds need a lot of socialization, training and mental stimulation daily.
 Others may need to be frequently bathed, brushed or groomed.
 You should consider how much time and energy you have to give to your new dog consistently and look for one whose training, exercise and grooming needs align with what you can realistically provide.4

 4. What Is Your Family Dynamic?